Billionaire Pledges $275 Million to Veterans Mental Health CareThe Veterans Site

 A man who made billions as a hedge-fund manager probably wouldn’t be the first person you think of to champion mental health care for our veterans.
 Once you realize that billionaire Steven Cohen’s son Robert, a Marine, went to Afghanistan in 2010, it makes more sense.
 Seeing how many veterans slip through the cracks without getting the support they need, Cohen decided to give back, not just with money but through managing the project.

 The project that Cohen is pledging $275 million toward focuses on providing free mental health care for all veterans and their families.
-It's part of the Cohen Veterans Network, which Cohen himself manages, and it has several veterans who serve as advisers.
+It’s part of the Cohen Veterans Network, which Cohen himself manages, and it has several veterans who serve as advisers.
 Within three to five years, Cohen plans to open between 20 and 25 facilities using that $275 million.
-The first is set to open in July 2016, and planned locations include New York, San Antonio, Dallas and Los Angeles.

 Part of Cohen’s mission is to do what the U.S. Department of Veterans Affairs isn’t.
 Issues at the VA have led to long wait times for veterans, and veterans who receive less than an honorable discharge often get denied their benefits.
 In contrast, the clinics that Cohen is opening are free to any veteran, make short wait times a priority and even offer transportation to appointments.